datanooblol/brocode/README.md

 ## Overview

 A CLI tool for managing and running LLM-based chat agents with support for multiple model backends.
+BroCode uses an agentic workflow system that combines code generation, chat capabilities, and codebase analysis in an interactive flow.

 ## Installation